technicat/learngodot/chapter3/README.md

 ## Make a Mesh

-In the same manner as we added a Camera to the scene in the previous chapter, we can add a cube.
-Specifically, we'll add a MeshFilter.
+In the same manner as we added a Camera to the scene in the previous chapter, we can add something to look at.
+Normally, you'll import assets, but we can create some simple geometry in the editor.
+To start, we'll add a MeshFilter.

 <img src="images/createmesh.png" height="400">